-His book ‘Existential Psychotherapy’ is a true masterpiece that he worked on for 10 years, and is written as eloquently as any of his other titles, including ‘When Nietzsche Wept’, for which he won the best fiction novel award for in 1992.
+His book ‘Existential Psychotherapy’ is a true masterpiece he worked on for 10 years and is written as eloquently as any of his other titles, including ‘When Nietzsche Wept’, the best fiction novel award winner in 1992.

 What is Existential Psychotherapy?

-Existentialism is the philosophical exploration of existential issues, or questions about our existence that we don’t have an easy answer for.
+Existentialism is the philosophical exploration of existential issues or questions about our existence that we don’t have an easy answer for.
 We all suffer from anxiety, despair, grief and loneliness at times in our lives.
-Existential Psychotherapy tries to understand what it is about life and humanity that results in these painful experiences and feelings.
+Existential Psychotherapy tries to understand what life and humanity are about.

 In the book, Yalom explores what he considers to be our four most significant existential issues in life:

 These existential issues or ultimate concerns are “givens of existence” or “an inescapable part” of being an alive human in our world.
-He shows how these concerns develop over time, and how we can run into problems with each of these issues and what they might look like in patients coming to therapy.
-He also talks about how we can try to live with these concerns so that they have less of a negative impact on our lives, even if we don’t have clear-cut solutions to them.
+He shows how these concerns develop over time, how we can run into problems with each of these issues, and what they might look like in patients coming to therapy.
+He also talks about how we can try to live with these concerns to negatively impact our lives less, even if we don’t have clear-cut solutions to them.